alt

 HOW YOU CAN ASSIST THE PANTRY

-Why are you only collecting toiletries?
-Toiletries are frequently requested and these are items that we are unable to get from food banks/local organizations that supply the pantry.
+Why toiletries & home basics?
+Toiletries and home basics are frequently requested and these items are not available from food banks/local businesses that supply the pantry.

 DONATION DROP-OFF LOCATIONS